Antifolate: Side-effects

-Low doses of methotrexate can deplete folate stores and cause side-effects that are similar to folate deficiency.
+Antifolate drugs that target mammalian cells (e.g. methotrexate) can only non-selectively target all the DHFR in one's body.
+The most affected cells are the fast-dividing ones, including cancer cells and normal cells of the bone marrow, skin, and hair, causing side effects similar to folate deficiency.
 Both high-folate diets and supplemental folic acid may help reduce the toxic side-effects of low-dose methotrexate without decreasing its effectiveness.
 Anyone taking low-dose methotrexate for the health problems listed above should consult with a physician about the need for a folic acid supplement.

+As folate is vital in the first trimester of pregnancy for healthy fetal development, the use of antifolates targeting the human enzyme is strongly contraindicated contraindicated in pregnancy and carries significant teratogenic risk.
+In contrast, the evidence of teratogenicty and effect size for trimethoprim is weak enough that it can be considered acceptable during pregnancy (even the first trimester) depending on the expected benefits.
+(See the pregnancy category column in the table above.)

 Resistance

 While the role of folate as a cancer treatment is well established, its long-term effectiveness is diminished by cellular response.
 In response to decreased tetrahydrofolate (THF), the cell begins to transcribe more DHF reductase, the enzyme that reduces DHF to THF.
 Because methotrexate is a competitive inhibitor of DHF reductase, increased concentrations of DHF reductase can overcome the drugs inhibition.

 Many new drugs are under development to reduce antifolate drug resistance.